Bill Lennon

-William H. Lennon (January 3, 1845 – August 19, 1910) was an American Major League Baseball player born in Brooklyn, New York.
+William H. Lennon (January 3, 1845 – August 19, 1910) was an American professional baseball player born in Brooklyn, New York.
 He played catcher for three seasons in the National Association from 1871 to 1873, and managed 14 games for the 1871 Fort Wayne Kekiongas.
 Lennon also played first base, shortstop, third base, and right field during his professional career.
 He worked a total of 15 National Association games as an umpire between 1871 and 1874.

 During the 1870 National Association of Base Ball Players season, Lennon, along with Bobby Mathews and Tom Carey, was lured away from the Maryland team to join the Kekiongas, who joined the new all-professional National Association in 1871.
 On May 4, 1871, Lennon, Fort Wayne's starting catcher, scored the first run in the opening game of the newly formed National Association of Professional Base Ball Players, when they defeated the visiting Cleveland Forest Citys 2-0.
 Also that day, he became the first catcher to throw out a baserunner attempting to steal a base.
 Lennon was accused by the Kekiongas front office of being a drinker during his playing days and deserting the club in mid-July of the 1871 season.
 This occurred while Lennon was in Cleveland umpiring a game between the Forest Citys and the Philadelphia Athletics.
 On July 23, 1871, the Kekiongas discharged Ed Mincher (Lennon's future brother-in-law) and Pete Donnelly, claiming the players violated their contracts when they left the club without warning or permission and that the two men were also in arrearages with the organization.
 Mincher and Donnelly denied the accusations, claiming the team actually owed them money.
 Then, on July 25, the organization leveled four charges against Lennon.
 The first claim was that Lennon abandoned the team during a game with the Brooklyn Atlantics on July 23.
 The second was that Lennon “violated all rules of decency” on June 24 while at the Hotel Earle in New York, and that he “refused to obey orders” leveled by the team’s directors.
 The third allegation stated Lennon “violated all obligations and rules of said club,” refused to practice, and was believed to be “in public under the influence of intoxicating liquors.”
 The final indictment accused Lennon of not notifying the team when he left to umpire the July 23 game in Cleveland.
 Lennon denied all charges.